nickgarza/DE-analysis/allele-specific/ASEluxWorkflow.md

 ## Acquire ASElux from from GitHub

 To install, clone the repo from: <https://github.com/abl0719/ASElux.git> into a directory you wish to work in using CMD ``` git clone https://github.com/abl0719/ASElux.git .```
+To create executable binary file, make sure the GCC compiler is loaded and type ```make``` in the /ASElux directory.

 ## Sample Run
 A sample can be run by going into the demo folder and running the ```script.sh``` file which should appear as: